Access4all/adg/pages/setup/windows/vmware-on-macos/README.md

 ![VMware Fusion logo](_media/vmware-fusion-logo.png)

+## IMPORTANT NOTE regarding M1/M2 ARM processors

+The options for Windows VMs on Apple M1 and M2 chips seem to be [very limited at the time of writing](https://support.microsoft.com/en-us/windows/options-for-using-windows-11-with-mac-computers-with-apple-m1-and-m2-chips-cd15fd62-9b34-4b78-b0bc-121baa3c568c).
+We have been successful with Parallels Desktop only.

 ## Preparing the virtual machine

 Before you proceed, be sure you have downloaded a pre-configured virtual machine (VM) as described here: [Getting a free Windows virtual machine from Microsoft](/setup/windows/virtual-machines).